hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

     -   mirrorNodeAddress - mirror node grpc server (refer to https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1)
     -   operatorId - account id on network 'x.y.z' format
     -   operatorKey - account private key, to be used for signing transaction and client identification #Be careful with showing this, do not check this value in.
+    -   subscribeDelay - number of seconds to wait before subscribing.

+(Recommended) Options can be set by creating your own configuration file with the above properties.
+This allows for multiple files per env.
+The following command will help to point out which file to use
+`./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Acceptance" -Dspring.config.name=application-testnet`

-Options can be set through the command line as follows
+Options can also be set through the command line as follows

     `./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dhedera.mirror.test.acceptance.nodeId=0.0.4 -Dhedera.mirror.test.acceptance.nodeAddress=1.testnet.hedera.com:50211`

 -   Tags : Tags allow you to filter which cucumber scenarios and files are run.
 By default tests marked with the @Sanity tag are run.
 To run a different set of files different tags can be specified
-    -   All test cases
+    -   Acceptance test cases

 *                           `./mvnw clean integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Acceptance"`
-    -   Negative cases
+    -   All cases
 *                           `./mvnw clean integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@FullSuite"`
     -   Negative cases
 *                           `./mvnw clean integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Negative"`
     -   Edge cases
 *                           `./mvnw clean integration-test --projects hedera-mirror-test/ -P=acceptance-tests -Dcucumber.filter.tags="@Edge"`
     -   ... (search for @? tags within the .feature files for further tags)
+*                             `./mvnw integration-test --projects hedera-mirror-test/ -P=acceptance-tests  -Dcucumber.filter.tags="@BalanceCheck"`
+    -   Account check case

 ### Test Layout